 - Demonstrated ability in mathematics and statistics courses that show clear progress towards a degree.

-- First year M.A. student applicants must have a thesis advisor.
+- M.A. student applicants must have a thesis advisor.

-- First and second year Ph.D. student applicants must have passed all 3 qualifying exams.
+- Ph.D. student applicant must have passed 2 qualifying exams.

 - Third year Ph.D. student applicants must have selected a dissertation advisor.